rtic-rs/rtic/book/en/src/by-example/app.md

 {{#include ../../../../ci/expected/init.run}}
 ```

-> **NOTE**: Remember to always specify your chosen target device or configure
+> **NOTE**: Remember to specify your chosen target device by passing a target
+> triple to cargo (e.g `cargo run --example init --target thumbv7m-none-eabi`) or
-> one to be used by default in `.cargo/config.toml`.
-In this case, we use
+> configure a device to be used by default when building the examples in `.cargo/config.toml`.
-> a Cortex M3 running in QEMU so the target is `thumbv7m-none-eabi`.
+> In this case, we use a Cortex M3 emulated in QEMU so the target is `thumbv7m-none-eabi`.

 ## `idle`